hichmok93/Kagati/README.md

 # Build A Photo Website Kagati
 You have the ability to write HTML, CSS, and responsive media queries.
 You also know how to identify and write responsive units.
 It's time to put that knowledge into action by reading someone else's code and adding your own flavor.
 You will be building a portfolio website from a template found on [https://html5up.net/](https://html5up.net/).

-**1st version of the Website Kagati.nl**
+**Version 1.0 of the Website Kagati.nl**

 https://hichmok93.github.io/Kagati/

+_Objective:

-_Steps in building and maintaining a site:_
+Different Steps in building and maintaining a site:
 _Workflow and processes concerning the website and its architecture:_

+Techniek:

-ETL : Extract Transform and load.
+- ETL : Extract Transform and load.
 Deploy a demo site on Github

+- phyton code

+- html website building

+- webscraping

 _1. Scrapping the photos from the original website using a Phyton script in VSC. _( Write a Phyton script)_

-<>2.
-Wordpress API to extract the Photos. _(Use an API to extract the Photos)_
+2. Wordpress API to extract the Photos. _(Use an API to extract the Photos)_

-<p>3.
-Save the images .jpg the filles localy and build a website local using the template from 5htmlup _(build site on a local computer)_
+3. Save the images .jpg the filles localy and build a website local using the template from 5htmlup _(build site on a local computer)_

 4. ChatGPT for errors and explenation during the process.  _(help)_